letitia-marta/Machine-Learning/README.md

 - `*.csv` files contain relevant metadata and labels for each split.

 ## 🧠 Model Overview

-- The model uses a **Sigmoid activation function** as demonstrated in `src/Sigmoid.py`.
+- The project provides **three main implementations**, each using a different activation function for comparison purposes:
+  - `Sigmoid.py` → Sigmoid activation
+  - `ReLU.py` → ReLU activation
+  - `Tanh.py` → Tanh activation

+- These implementations allow benchmarking and understanding the effect of different activation functions on model performance.

-- Data preprocessing and feature extraction are assumed prior to feeding into the model.
+- Data preprocessing and feature extraction are assumed prior to feeding into the models.

-- The current implementation focuses on classification using numerical features derived from image data.
+- The focus is on traffic sign classification using numerical features derived from image data.